amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 building towards something like the information theoretic measure we propose.

-A fixed distribution works because, the core thing we are aiming for is "more bijective."
-A fixed distribution is merely a way to not unfairly weight one conjunct or disjunct over another in the presence of not knowing other information.
-Even with our inferred distribution, we are still aiming towards "more bijective".
+A fixed distribution works because the core thing we are aiming for is "more bijective."
+A fixed distribution is merely a way to not unfairly weight one conjunct or disjunct over another in the absence of additional information.
+However, even with our fixed distribution, we are still aiming towards "more bijective".

 Knowing the distribution will help in certain scenarios, and hinder in others.
-With a learned distribution, our information theoretic measure is closer to the ground-truth, permitting our learned lens to, in fact, be "more bijective."
-However, we recognize that, while we believe "more bijective" is a solid guiding principle, there are certain situations where the most bijective lens is not the desired one: this is why we must further use examples for specifications.
-We could certainly imagine situations where a learned distribution would find the wrong lens (without additional examples), and synthesizing with the fixed distribution would find the correct one, and vice-versa.
-However, we claim that, as we typically want "more bijective," and a learned distribution gets closer to a ground-truth on that, a learned distribution likely would perform better.
+With a learned distribution, our information theoretic measure is closer to the ground-truth, permitting our learned lens to be "more bijective."
+However, while we believe "more bijective" is a solid guiding principle, there are certain situations where the most bijective lens is not the desired one: this is why we must further use examples for specifications.
+We could certainly imagine situations where a learned distribution would not find the desired lens (without additional examples), and synthesizing with the fixed distribution would find the desired one, and vice-versa.
+However, we claim that, as we typically want "more bijective," and a learned distribution is closer to a ground-truth, a learned distribution likely would perform better.

 ===========================================================================